-"Feedback loops" are a thing a lot of people talk about; a lot of people think positive feedback loops are bad and negative feedback loops are good, other people think negative feedback loops are bad and positive feedback loops are good, but those people are all wrong; as usual I'm right about everything and I'm going to share my great wisdom.
+A lot of people think positive feedback loops are bad and negative feedback loops are good, other people think negative feedback loops are bad and positive feedback loops are good, but those people are all wrong; as usual I'm right about everything and I'm going to share my wisdom.

-The positive feedback loop, in which being ahead makes it easier to get even farther ahead, is present in most games where you control units and win by destroying enemy units (Chess, Prismata, Starcraft), since losing units also makes it harder to protect the units you have left.
+A positive feedback loop is when being ahead makes it easier to get even farther ahead.
+It's present in most games where you control units and win by destroying enemy units (Chess, Prismata, Starcraft), since losing units also makes it harder to protect the units you have left.
 The general argument against these mechanics is that they cause a small early mistake to quickly snowball into an insurmountable disadvantage such that the player who makes it will lose even if they play better than their opponent for the rest of the match.
-This can lead to very understandable feeings of frustration.
+This can lead to understandable feeings of frustration.

 Lunarch Studios, the developers of Prismata, argue that this isn't a problem because players can just resign when they see they're in an impossible situation.
-And the thing is, for Prismata, that works.
+And that's a valid argument, for Prismata.

-Secondly, while Go is very blunder-prone (much more than Chess), you can actually take advantage of this to solve the effect.
-If you're far behind and you can only win if the opponent blunders you don't just wait around for it.
-They'll play it safe.
-(Go also has a stronger ability than most games to choose how "risky" you want to be.)
-So what you do is start a crazy battle - try to kill a group that probably can't be killed or something - and if you succeed, you got your comeback, and if you fail, you've probably fallen even further behind from trying and you can now resign sure that there's no chance of winning.
+While Go is very blunder-prone (much more than Chess), you can actually take advantage of this to solve the effect, because Go has a much stronger ability than most games to choose how "risky" you want to be.
+So if you can only win if the opponent blunders, you don't just wait around for it because they'll play safe.
+What you do is start a crazy battle - try to kill a group that probably can't be killed or something - and if you succeed, you got your comeback, and if you fail, you've fallen even further behind from trying and you can now resign sure that there's no chance of winning.
 You're never incentivized to prolong a game with the feeling that nothing you do matters.

 And there are still arguably some downsides to a positive feedback loop.
-The winning player might know they've won before the losing player knows they've lost, and then the winning player could have to play for a little while knowing the outcome.
+The winning player often knows they've won before the losing player knows they've lost, and has to play for a little while knowing the outcome.
 But this is a small problem because it's far less upsetting to play knowing you've won than to play knowing you've lost.

-Making the game effectively over before it's technically over creates some trolling possibilities as well; some people will grief their opponents by going AFK once they know they've lost, which can't happen in a game where the game mechanically ends as soon as that happens.
+Making the game effectively over before it's technically over creates some trolling possibilities as well; some people will grief their opponents by going AFK or making moves to drag it out once they know they've lost, which can't happen in a game that mechanically ends as soon as that happens.
 But this is also a small problem since very few people do this and there's usually a limit to how long it can go.

-Some people who have a sufficiently strong hatred of positive feedback loops advocate actually doing the opposite thing and making the game get harder on whoever's in the lead.
-I've never actually heard anyone criticize this idea, so I'm going to be the first to do so in a noble attempt to save the game industry.
-The negative feedback loop is significantly worse for a variety of reasons.
+Some people who have a sufficiently strong hatred of positive feedback loops advocate doing the opposite thing and making the game get harder on whoever's in the lead.
+And worse, this philosophy seems to be much more popular - while fewer games implement it, I've never actually heard anyone criticize it.
+So I'm going to be the first to do so in a noble attempt to save the game industry.
+The negative feedback loop is significantly worse for a couple of reasons.

-And not only that, but this may actually increase the winrate of the higher-skilled player.
+And not only that, but this may actually increase the winrate of the stronger player.
 The weaker player who was graced by this effect and took the upper hand will now have a harder time keeping that upper hand.
-In a positive-feedback game like Prismata the weaker player who gains an advantage early will go on to win unless they get severely outplayed in the following turns.
+In a positive-feedback game like Prismata, a weaker player who gains an advantage early will go on to win unless they get severely outplayed in the following turns.
 This is part of how Prismata achieves its valuable performance variance.

 I'd even question the idea that comebacks are a thing we should be designing for.
-Sure, sure, comebacks feel great for the player who comes back.
+Sure, they feel great for the player who comes back.
 But does anyone ever talk about how it feels to have someone come back against you?

 As someone who's played some games designed to make that happen, let me tell you, it feels pretty shit.